-Children need their parents to carry out both roles; healthy parenting occurs when children are raised in a home in which there is unconditional love along with clear boundaries, limits, rules and consequences.
-Remember that children are more likely to accept the limits you set and are more likely to want to meet your expectations (i.e. be responsible) when you provide a warm, caring and supportive relationship that underlies the discipline you impose.
+Children need their parents to carry out both roles.
+Children are more likely to accept the limits you set and are more likely to want to meet your expectations (i.e. be responsible) when you provide a warm, caring and supportive relationship that underlies the discipline you impose.

 It has been shown that children with high self-esteem tend to be more responsible.
 They are better at:

 How can parents instill a high sense of self-esteem in their children?
 One way is by providing messages that build each of the two essential components of self-esteem, feeling lovable and feeling capable.

 Children feel lovable when they have a sense of worth, when they feel appreciated and loved for who they are, regarding themselves as important and worthy of being loved.